standekansas/book/README.md

 # book
-a book from Lean Pub
+a book from Lean Pub; perhaps more than this, this is a start on my boon "F2FNcyberspace"